 "Very strange," Hirotaka concurred as he stared at the feline, who was getting her money's worth reclining in Kim's lap.

 "She's our special little kitten," Kim declared, scratching behind Cali's ears and under her chin.
-Cali almost rolled off of the redhead's lap thanks to the attention.
+Cali almost rolled off of her lap thanks to the attention.
 "She's also not very used to crowds, especially at home."

 Her thoughts drifted to the Rockwaller family.
-People that never treated her right, for no reason that she could ever guess or that they ever shared, but they were her relatives by blood.
-Yet, these people, the Gos and the Possibles, people that had no relation to her other than the fact that she was dating their daughters, treated her with such respect and care.
+People who never treated her right, for no reason she could ever guess or that they ever shared, but they were her relatives by blood.
+Yet, these people, the Gos and the Possibles, people who had no relation to her other than the fact that she was dating their daughters, treated her with such respect and care.
 She felt like she was one of them.
 She never really felt that with the Rockwallers.